ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/dashboard/job-plan-instances/job-plan-instance-management.md

 until they are re-enabled. `Scheduled Jobs` that were due to fire while they were disabled will not fire when `Scheduled Jobs` are re-enabled.

 ### Ignore Job Plan Duration
-Clicking the `Ignore Job Plan Duration` menu item will prevent the `Job Plan Instance` time to live to be ignored and the `Job Plan Instance` will remain active until it is manually ended.
+Clicking the `Ignore Job Plan Duration` menu item will cause the `Job Plan Instance` time to live to be ignored and the `Job Plan Instance` will remain active until it is manually ended.
 The following message will appear on the `Job Plan Instance` management screen.

 ![manually-end-message.png](../../../images/manually-end-message.png)